Objectives and Key Results (OKR) – The Complete Guide

 OKR coach (or OKR master)

-The OKR coach, often also called the OKR master, is responsible for the successful introduction and continuous support of the OKR method.
-The OKR coach plays several central roles:
+The OKR coach, often also referred to as the OKR master, is responsible for the successful introduction and continuous support of the OKR method.
+The OKR coach takes on a number of central roles:

-• Change agent: The introduction of OKRs is a change process.
+- Change agent: The introduction of OKRs is a change process.
 Every organizational change will meet resistance somewhere in the beginning.
-The OKR coach, therefore, has the task to involve all important stakeholders, especially the leadership.
+The OKR coach, therefore, has the task of involving all important stakeholders, especially the leadership.

-In larger organizations, there are often several OKR coaches who introduce and accompany the OKR method.
-Especially for the first OKR cycle, it can be useful to take the first step with an external OKR consultancy.
+In larger organizations, there are often multiple OKR coaches who introduce and support the OKR method.
+Especially for the first OKR cycle, it can be useful to take the first step with an external OKR consultant.

-Note: You do not need a full-time employee for the OKR coach role.
+💡 Note: You do not need a full-time employee for the OKR coach role.
 The role usually requires an average of no more than four hours per week and can be shared by several employees to reduce the workload.
-Only at the very beginning, the effort will be higher.
+Only at the very beginning will the workload be higher.

 How important is it to use a tool for OKR management?
-As Mooncamp itself offers a tool for OKR management and tracking, we are certainly biased in this respect.
-But the experience with our customers shows that with Excel, Microsoft Planner or other free tools you quickly reach your limits, such as
+Since Mooncamp itself offers a tool for OKR management and tracking, we are certainly biased here.
+But our experience with our customers shows that using Excel, Microsoft Planner or other free tools can quickly reach its limits, for example:

 If your organization should decide on a tool, we have put together a guide to choosing the best OKR software (at the end you can also download a Google sheet with customizable evaluation criteria to compare several OKR tools).